AkibaO2/mortiTest/source/_posts/The_Black_Shark_(Xiaomi-backed_gaming_phone).md

 The Black Shark video gaming phone uses Snapdragon 845 Octa Core CPU the best processor, with 4 x Kryo 385 Gold @2.8GHz core, 4 x Kryo 385 Silver @1.77GHz core, and Adreno 630 GPU.
 Its performance is drastically improved, 25 - 30% greater than Snapdragon 835.
 Although Xiaomi Mi 8, Mi Mix 2S and Samsung Galaxy S9+ as well uses the most powerful processor, their performances aren't as satisfying.
 Evidently, Dark Shark has an outstanding multilayer cooling kit to attain the entire potential of the CPU.

-After playing the overall game Arena of Valor for 2 hours, the temperature of Black Shark averages 8°C less than its competitors.
+After playing the overall game Arena of Valor for 2 hours, the temperature of Black Shark averages 8 degrees Celsius less than its competitors.
 It is because Dark Shark boasts 20 instances better heat dissipation.
 Due to this fact, the CPU has the ability to operate at full speed on a regular basis without sacrificing its performance to lessen the temperature.

 In comparison with Razer Phone2, the predominant games phone released in 2017, Black Shark loads webpages, video gaming faster, and presents brighter images for you.